fbpx

 Feedback regarding implementation and assessment of the content of our professional development session came a few weeks ago when SEEC official Instagram account posted what follows:

-Tommaso Lana is an award-winning trainer, performance artist, and consultant, founder of Embodied Learning.
+I’m an educational consultant, facilitator, and founder of Embodied Learning.